bondrogeen/ioBroker.paw/README.md

 [Deutsch](https://github.com/bondrogeen/iobroker.paw/blob/master/docs/de/paw.md)

 ## Description
-It is an adapter to control Android phones via PAW Application.
+It is an adapter to control Android devices.
 It can speak texts, control volume, send SMS, make calls, vibrate, and much more ...

 Tasker and Locale Plug-in support.